The theology company logo

 Every photon gives its life to communicate whereas more complex systems can both communicate and retain their identity.

-Transfinite network of Turing machines forms a shell for the whole of mathematics, and so for the universe (where the 'shell' creates itself.)
+Transfinite network of Turing machines forms a shell for the whole of mathematics, and so for the Universe (where the 'shell' creates itself.)

 Mutual control: COMPLEX (cunning) - SIMPLE (energetic).